Blue Islands: History

 The airline was formally established in 2001 (but had been operating since 1999 as a small operation) by Le Cocq's Stores in Alderney and was initially known as Le Cocq's Airlink.
 It started operations carrying perishable goods from Bournemouth in the south of England to the island of Alderney.
 Scheduled services were added on the same route on 1 February 2002.
 The trading name Rockhopper was adopted on 29 August 2003.
 In 2004, ownership changed to Healthspan Leisure, and in 2005, Jetstream aircraft were added to the fleet.
 The company moved its main operating base from Alderney to Jersey in January 2006.
 Its headquarters are now at Healthspan House, The Grange, St. Peter Port, Guernsey.
 The airline is wholly owned by the Healthspan Group.
-The company changed the trading name from Rockhopper to Blue Islands on 14 February 2006.
+The company changed the trading name from Rockhopper, whose call sign had been "Blue Island", to Blue Islands on 14 February 2006.
 This move coincided with the delivery of the first of its new fleet of 19-seater BAe Jetstream 31 aircraft and a new air link with the Isle of Man.

 The deployment of the BAe Jetstream aircraft on some Guernsey-Jersey services meant Blue Islands gained a majority share of the market from its competitor (according to Airliner World magazine), helped by the introduction of an hourly shuttle service between Guernsey and Jersey known as the Blue Shuttle.
 In December 2007, Blue Islands' share of the inter-island market was estimated to be over 50%, and in December 2009 its market share had risen to 68%.
 Blue Islands went on to launch new routes from the Channel Islands to Beauvais–Tillé (ceased July 2008), Southampton, Geneva and Zurich.
 A Dornier 328-110 (leased from ScotAirways) was added to the fleet in 2007.
 However, by late 2010, its market share on the Guernsey-Jersey route had fallen to below 50% and its main competitor Aurigny was regaining much ground in the Channel Islands market.

 In 2010, the airline added an ATR 42-320 to its fleet.
 It emerged in July 2010 that Blue Islands had launched a bid with the States of Guernsey to buy its competitor, Aurigny.
 This caused much controversy in the Channel Islands, and a Facebook page in opposition to the proposed buy-out gained nearly 600 members.
 Those in favour of the deal claimed that it did not make sense for the two individual airlines to continue to make such large losses whilst operating in competition with each other.
 The failure of the deal was announced on 14 September 2010, amidst doubts over the security of Guernsey's slots at Gatwick Airport.